2011 European Trophy

 The 2011 European Trophy was the second European Trophy, a European ice hockey tournament held annually.
 It was also the sixth tournament since its predecessor, the Nordic Trophy, was launched in 2006.
 The regulation round began on 11 August 2011 and ended on 6 September 2011.
-The playoffs, which took place in Austria, were played between 16–18 December 2011 in the Eisarena Salzburg in Salzburg, and the Albert Schultz Eishalle in Vienna, at the same time as the 2011 Channel One Cup.
+The playoffs, which took place in Austria, were played 16–18 December 2011 in the Eisarena Salzburg in Salzburg, and the Albert Schultz Eishalle in Vienna, at the same time as the 2011 Channel One Cup.
 The playoff hosts, Red Bull Salzburg, won the playoffs and captured their first championship title in the European Trophy tournament, having lost in the quarterfinals last year.

 A significant difference in this year's tournament was that the number of participating teams was increased from 18 to 24.
 To compensate this, the teams were divided into four divisions this year, instead of just two in the previous year's tournament.
 Another difference was that the playoffs, known as the Red Bulls Salute, were not played at the same time as the regulation round—the regulation round was played between August–September 2011, while the playoffs were played in December, three months later.
 Further, the junior edition was disbanded prior to this year's tournament.